antusus/vonage-interaction-content-downloader-app/README.md

 # Interaction Content Downloader application spike

+This spike is using ICS Public API to search for content in last 7 days, then it downloads first page (10 items) of binary data.

+To use you will need a client credentials for one of the scpecified regions.

 ### [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) was used to build this application.
 It also uses:
  - [Electron](https://electron.atom.io/)